 Simple movements like turning the wrong way or throwing a ball can lead to troubling shoulder pain.
 It may just be a muscle strain, but you may have done serious damage to one of the many soft tissues in your shoulder.
 Another possibility is an underlying medical condition like arthritis.
-Visit one of our shoulder pain injury treatment specialists at Redefine Healthcare, a NJ pain management clinic (with four convenient locations in northern New Jersey) for a definitive diagnosis and appropriate treatment for your shoulder pain.
+Visit one of our shoulder pain injury treatment specialists at Redefine Healthcare, a NJ pain management clinic (with six convenient locations in New Jersey) for a definitive diagnosis and appropriate treatment for your shoulder pain.

 You’ve just finished helping your best friend move into their new place and now you’re experiencing significant shoulder pain.
 Someone just rear-ended you at the stoplight and you notice left shoulder pain from your seat belt.
 That last golf shot triggered noticeable right shoulder pain, and you’re worried about maintaining your handicap.